 Possible Complications of Drug Detox While Pregnant

-With prescription drugs and illegal opioids, withdrawal is comparable to terrible flu symptoms.
+When prescription drug detox and opioid detox is needed, withdrawal is comparable to terrible flu symptoms.
 For unborn children, sudden opioid withdrawal may prevent oxygen flow, which could be fatal.
 Benzodiazepines such as Xanax and Valium can cause rebound symptoms such as anxiety, depression, and insomnia.
 Many of the other withdrawal side effects also threaten the mother’s and baby’s lives.

 Safety in Medical Detox